linuxonly1993/gpsd_pps/README.md

 ## DB9 D-SUB RS232 Adapter (Female with Screw) screw pins
 ![Image of DB9 D-SUB RS232 Adapter (Female with Screw)](DB9_Female_Screw_Diagram.png)

-**Check the pin numbering at the screw terminals - may be different from this diagram !**
+**Check the pin numbering at the screw terminals - may be different from this image !**

 MR-350P-S4 PS/2 PIN | Function | DB9 PIN | USB cable wire
 ------------------- | -------- | ------- | --------------